Welsh international goalkeeper Darren Ward signed for Norwich

 not be offering Ward a new contract when his expired in the summer

 of 2006.
-He made two appearances for the Canaries, the final one
+He made three appearances for the Canaries, the first as substitute for the injured Green at Charlton on 13th November 2004 and the final one

 being as substitute in the FA Cup Third Round defeat to West Ham